evertec/athmovil-ios-sdk/README.md

 ## Prerequisites
 Before you begin, please review the following prerequisites:

-* An active ATH Móvil Business account is required to continue. *To sign up, download "ATH Móvil Business" on the App Store if you have an iOS device or on the Play Store if you have an Android device.*
+1. An active ATH Móvil Business account is required to continue.
+ * Note: *To sign up, download "ATH Móvil Business" on the App Store if you have an iOS device or on the Play Store if you have an Android device.*

-* Your ATH Móvil Business account needs to have a registered, verified and active ATH® card.
+2. Your ATH Móvil Business account needs to have a registered, verified and active ATH® card.

-* Have the API key of your Business account at hand.
-You can view your API key on the settings section of the ATH Móvil Business application for iOS or Android.
+3. Have the public and private API keys of your Business account at hand.
+ * Note: ***You can view your API keys on the settings section of the ATH Móvil Business application for iOS or Android.***

+## Support
 If you need help signing up, adding a card or have any other question please refer to https://athmovilbusiness.com/preguntas or contact our support team at (787) 773-5466.
 For technical support please complete the following form:  https://forms.gle/ZSeL8DtxVNP2K2iDA.

 ## Installation